An education piece by Naturalist

 Are there tests to assess gut health in endometriosis?

-Yes, functional tests such as stool analysis can evaluate gut microbiota composition, inflammation markers, and intestinal permeability.
+Yes, functional tests such as Complete Microbiome Map can evaluate gut microbiota composition, check for pathogens, viruses, worms, parasites, opportunitic baceria and benefiical bacteria levels which can also indicate if there is inflammation, intestinal permeability and other factors like SIBO, SIFO or auto-immune aspects.
 These assessments can guide personalised interventions to restore gut health and manage endometriosis symptoms effectively.

 Healing from the inside out